 When working in an investment bank, you may be encouraged or required to take any number of FINRA exams to ensure you know your job’s rules and regulations.

 A finance degree and certifications can be helpful, but they aren’t the end-all-be-all for working in investment banking.
-Much of the work these banks do daily is based on hard skills and can be learned!
-Investment banking skills include:
+Much of the work investment banks do daily is based on hard skills and can be learned!
+Some of the most valuable investment banking skills include:

 - Book-building: determining how much an initial public offering (IPO) can be priced based on bids from investors